In this article

 Use the opportunity to find out why the interviewer joined the company, what they like about it, and why they continue to work there:

 - What do you enjoy most about working here?
-This can help you get a grasp of the good parts of the company and why the interviewer likes working there.
+Asking people what they like helps you grasp the good parts of the company and why the interviewer likes working there.

 - Do you think I will be a good fit for the company?
-This is a good way to get a feel of the company culture and whether or not you'd be a good culture fit.
+It's good to get a feel of the company culture and whether or not you'd be a good culture fit.

 - What do you find most challenging about working for this organization?
-A great question to get at the heart of potential issues at the company that might not have been disclosed during the interview process.
+A great question to get at the heart of potential issues that the company might not disclose during the interview process.